Curfew at Bawku, Gushiegu renewed

-Dr. Kwame Addo-Kufuor, Minister of the Interior, has renewed the curfew imposed on the Bawku Municipality and Gushiegu township and their immediate environs for another week with effect from Monday, October 20.
+The President's representative responsible for the Ministry of the Interior has renewed the curfews imposed on Bawku Municipality and Gushiegu Township and their immediate environs for another week with effect from Monday, January 26.

-A statement signed by the Minister said the action was on the advice of the Upper East and Northern Regional Security Councils (REGSECs).
+A statement signed by Alhaji Muhammad Mumuni, President's representative, said the action was on the advice of the Upper East and Northern Regional Security Councils (REGSECs).

-The curfew hours remain unchanged at 12 midnight to 0400 hours for Bawku and 2200 hours to 0400 hours for Gushiegu.
+The curfew hours remain unchanged at midnight to 0400 hours.

 Meanwhile, Government has reiterated that the ban on all persons in the Bawku Municipal Area, Zabugu, Binduri, Pusiga and Zoosi townships and their environs and Gushiegu township and its environs from carrying arms, ammunitions or any offensive weapon still remains in force, and any person found with any arms or ammunition would be arrested and prosecuted.